mitranim/jisp/readme.md

 make test.w
 ```

 Running Jisp code requires an entry script written in JS.
 An example is provided with the repository.
-See `run_deno.mjs` and `run_node.mjs`.
+See `cli_deno.mjs` and `cli_node.mjs`.
 Use any of the following Make tasks.

 ```sh
 touch main.jisp